anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.md

 6. RBAC and secrets Management for CNF Workload
 7. Separate Isolated view of Logging, Monitoring, Alerting and Tracing for CNF Workloads

-## A.3 Multitenancy Models for CNFs
+## A.3 Multitenancy Models

 Solution Models :

-1. **Soft Multitenancy**: Separate Kubernetes Namespace per CNF within a Single Kubernetes Cluster.
+1. **Soft Multitenancy**: Separate Kubernetes Namespace per tenant within a Single Kubernetes Cluster.
 The same Kubernetes Cluster and its control plane are being shared between multiple tenants.
-2. **Hard Multitenancy**: Separate Kubernetes Cluster per CNF.
+2. **Hard Multitenancy**: Separate Kubernetes Cluster per tenant.
 The Kubernetes Clusters can be created using Baremetal Nodes or Virtual Machines, either on Private or Public Cloud.
 The workloads do not share the same resources and Clusters are isolated.

-### A.3.1 Soft Multitenancy with Kubernetes Namespaces
+### A.3.1 Soft Multitenancy with Kubernetes Namespaces per tenant

-Soft multitenancy with Namespaces can be implemented, resulting in a multi-tenant cluster - where multiple trusted workloads share a cluster and its control plane.
+Soft multitenancy with Namespaces per tenant can be implemented, resulting in a multi-tenant cluster - where multiple trusted workloads share a cluster and its control plane.
 This is mainly recommended to reduce management overhead when the tenants belong to the same trust domain, and have the same Cluster configuration requirements (incl. release, add-ons, etc.).

 The tenants will share the cluster control plane and API, including all add-ons, extensions, CNIs, CSIs, and any Custom Resources and Controllers.